wood image

 Wood chips however, can be used in automatically fed stoves and boilers.
 Automatic wood biomass energy systems, fed with an auger and/or conveyor, use chipped or pelleted wood which must be the correct size for the feed system to handle and so are generally designed to take wood chips at set specifications.
 Wood chip boilers can be sensitive to size and moisture content.

 Biomass wood pellets and briquettes are man made wood products that can be used in place of logs and timbers in traditional fires and modern log boilers.
-They range in size from a few millimeters in diameter and length to about 12mm (1/2″) in diameter and 50mm (2″) in length.
+They range in size from a few millimetres in diameter and length to about 12mm (1/2″) in diameter and 50mm (2″) in length.
 Wood biomass pellets and briquettes are produced by compressing clean waste wood such as sawdust, wood shavings and joinery off-cuts in a high pressure pellet mill.
 No additional materials are used as wood pellets must contain only pure wood.

 The advantage of wood pellets as a wood biomass energy source is that they are easy to handle and can be used a wide range of semi and fully automatic biomass systems.
 They are generally stored in hoppers and bins.
 Wood biomass pellets and briquettes made from MDF (Medium Density Fibreboard), chipboard or other such engineered wood board materials must be burnt in purpose designed incineration equipment due to their high glue and resin content.
 The source material must be clean and uncontaminated in order to avoid undesirable emissions.